CityOfZion/standards/nodes.md

 #### fail2ban

 Now we will install fail2ban, a tool that ban IPs in iptables that have suspicious behaviour.
-It has sane defaults, so just installing is enough.
+It has good defaults, so just installing is enough.
 On Ubuntu:

 ```shell
 sudo apt-get install fail2ban